RELATED TOPICS

 Do I need to have certain drawing skills in order to be able to succeed in one of the art-focused majors?

 No previous knowledge is required; the courses start at a basic level.
-However, they will pick up in speed and complexity very quickly, so it is advisable to have at least basic drawing skills before choosing these majors.
+However, they will pick up in speed and complexity very quickly, so it is advisable to have at least basic drawing skills before choosing these majors (see further in the FAQ for suggested starting points).

 Am I eligible for a scholarship or grant?